 What is Amazon Kinesis Firehose?

 Amazon Kinesis Firehose is a fully managed service for delivering real-time streaming data to destinations such as Amazon Simple Storage Service (Amazon S3), Amazon Redshift, or Amazon Elasticsearch Service (Amazon ES).
-Firehose is part of the Amazon Kinesis streaming data platform, along with Amazon Kinesis Streams.
-With Firehose, you do not need to write any applications or manage any resources.
+Firehose is part of the Amazon Kinesis streaming data platform, along with Amazon Kinesis Streams and Amazon Kinesis Analytics.
+With Firehose, you do not need to write applications or manage resources.
 You configure your data producers to send data to Firehose and it automatically delivers the data to the destination that you specified.
+You can also configure Firehose to transform your data before data delivery.

 As you get started with Firehose, you'll benefit from understanding the following concepts: